floraklein/Zizania-palustris/README.md

 [^15]: Lisbet Koerner, *Linnaeus: Nature and Nation* (Cambridge, Mass.: Harvard University Press), 114–117; Anya Zilberstein, "Inured to Empire: Wild Rice and Climate Change," accessed August 1, 2024, https://sophiecoeprize.wordpress.com/wp-content/uploads/2015/07/zilberstein-e28094-sophie-coe-winner-2015.pdf.
 [^16]: Zilberstein, “Inured to Empire," 3.
 [^17]: Jonathan Carver, *Travels through the interior parts of North-America, in the years 1766, 1767, and 1768* (Charing-Cross and Pater-Noster Row: London, 1778), 522.
-[^18]: Aylmer Bourke Lambert, "Observation on the Zizania aquatica," *Transactions of the Linnean Society of London* 7 (1804): 264–265.
+[^18]: Aylmer Bourke Lambert, "Observation on the Zizania aquatica," *Transactions of the Linnean Society of London* 7 (1804), 264–265.
 [^19]: Zilberstein, 3-4.
 [^20]: David Dale Owen, *Report of a geological survey of Wisconsin, Iowa, and Minnesota: an incidentally of a portion of Nebraska Territory: made under instructions from the United States Treasury Department* (Philadelphia: Lippincott, Grambo and Company, 1852), 620.
-[^21]: Henry R. Schoolcraft, *Narrative of an expedition through the upper Mississippi to Itasca Lake, the actual source of this river embracing an exploratory trip through the St. Croix and Burntwood (or Broule) rivers in 1832, under the direction of Henry R. Schoolcraft* (New York: Harper & Brothers, 1834): 34, 79.
+[^21]: Henry R. Schoolcraft, *Narrative of an expedition through the upper Mississippi to Itasca Lake, the actual source of this river embracing an exploratory trip through the St. Croix and Burntwood (or Broule) rivers in 1832, under the direction of Henry R. Schoolcraft* (New York: Harper & Brothers, 1834), 34, 79.
 [^22]: Frances Densmore, *How Indians Use Wild Plants: For Food, Medicine and Crafts* (New York: Dover, 1974).
 [^23]: Aurelien Bouayad, "Wild rice protectors: An Ojibwe odyssey," *Environmental Law Review* 22, no. 1 (2020), 25–42.
 [^24]: Brenda Child, *Holding Our World Together: Ojibwe Women and the Survival of Community* (London: Penguin, 2013).
-[^25]: Élisée Reclus, "The earth and its inhabitants" (Vol. 1), edited by A.H.
-Keane (New York: D. Appleton and Company, 1890): 214–215.
+[^25]: Albert Jenks, *The wild rice gatherers of the Upper Lakes: a study in American primitive economics* (Washington, D.C.: Government Printing Office, 1901), 1033.
-[^26]: Albert Jenks, *The wild rice gatherers of the Upper Lakes: a study in American primitive economics* (Washington, D.C.: Government Printing Office, 1901), 1026.
+[^26]: Ibid., 1026.
 [^27]: Fikret Berkes, *Sacred Ecology: Traditional Ecological Knowledge and Resource Management* (Oxfordshire, UK: Routledge, 1999).
 [^28]: Luby, 358–362.
 [^29]: Winona LaDuke, "Ricekeepers" *Orion Magazine*, June 25, 2007.